hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-get-mail-account-value admin example.tld tester QUOTA

-The function for getting a certain mail account parameter.
+This function for getting a certain mail account parameter.

 *******************************************************************